 Hello.
-My name is Tim Jackson, an enthusiastic beekeeper from Dorset who was initially introduced to the craft many years ago by my father.
+My name is Tim Jackson, an enthusiastic beekeeper from Dorset who was initially introduced to the craft many years ago by my late father.

 I was about 12 years old, when I remember collecting my first swarm from the top of a street lamp outside my home in Blandford, when my father was away one day.
 Not that he knew what I was up to, I remember persuading a local electricity company at the time who were working in the street, if they could lift me up in the back of their 'Cherry Picker' so as I could collect them.
 Having knocked the bees into a large cardboard box, I remember proudly walking back home afterwards with neighbours diving for cover and bees flying everywhere.
 Needless to say my father was delighted and duly helped me hive them.

 Many years passed by after that introduction, but due to work commitments, parties and all the normal distractions for a young man, it wasn’t until about 16 years ago after I moved back to Dorset with my family, that a neighbour asked me to collect a swarm from their garden.
 As a result I have been trying to master the art of beekeeping ever since!

 I find that every year beekeeping throws out a new challenge.
 However confident and prepared one is at the start of the season, there is always something unexpected that happens.
 Whether it’s watching your bees disappear down the road having already done an artificial swarm, or seeing two queens walking on the same frame or simply understanding why your bees do what they do.
 It’s that challenge which I find so addictive.